 The approach to updating (increasing) rents during the lifetime of a lease is set out under the terms of the lease.
 Various criteria are used, including applying the German equivalent of the Consumer Prices Index, or basing it on increases in the local reference rent.
-If linked to the local reference rent, rents for current leases cannot exceed 20 per cent within a period of 3 years and 15 per cent in pressurised markets (see p.
-13).
-If CPI is used, rent increases are exempt from this restriction.
+However, whatever approach is used, rents for current leases cannot exceed 20 per cent within a period of 3 years and 15 per cent in pressurised markets.

 The Rent Brake was originally supposed to end in 2020.
-It was extended to 2025 and Germany's governing coalition had agreed (in 2021) to extend it to 2029 (Kofner, 2023), but given the recent change of Government, it may now end at the end 202510.
+It was extended to 2025 and Germany's governing coalition had agreed (in 2021) to extend it to 2029 (Kofner, 2023), but given the recent change of Government, it may now end at the end 2025.